ORNL-CEES/thermochimica/doc/pseudoBinaryPhaseDiagramGUI.md

  The calculation window, shown below, is similar to that used for the [`phaseDiagramGUI`](/doc/phaseDiagramGUI.md), except for the entry of the endmembers.
 The functions that have been implemented for this interface operate in the same way as for the `phaseDiagramGUI`, and users are directed to the documentation for that interface.

+ The `Use fuzzy stoichiometry` option is available.
+This setting is often helpful for pseudo-binary phase diagrams, which tend to involve under-determined systems.
+If the output phase diagram does not look reasonable without this setting (i.e. has overlapping phase regions), then try enabling it.

 ![`pseudoBinaryPhaseDiagramGUI` default window](/doc/images/pseudoBinaryPhaseDiagramGUI-default.png)

 ## Calculation Setup